 • Having logged at least 1,250 hours

 Employers must abide by the terms of the FMLA if they’re private-sector employers with 50 or more workers within a 75-mile radius.
-Consult with an attorney if you’re not sure whether the FMLA applies to your employer.
+Consult an attorney if you’re unsure whether the FMLA applies to your employer.

-An employer may commit a FMLA violation in several potential ways.
+An employer may commit an FMLA violation in several potential ways.
 They include (but aren’t necessarily limited to) the following:

 • Firing an employee while they are on leave or shortly after they return from leave